What to Expect from Our Montana Dude Ranch Vacation Packages

 1:00-Lunch is to order at 1:00, unless you are on a full day ride in which you would have filled out a lunch card (what kind of sandwich you want) and filled your complementary lunch bag with goodies that are healthy and not-so-healthy.

 2:30-Our afternoon rides try and leave about 2:30 and return between 4-5 (depending on what you want).
 These rides are designed for those who didn’t want to do a ride in the morning/full day but wanted to take a short ride in the afternoon or someone who checked in on a day other than Sunday (you can ride the day of arrival).

 2-6:30 this is you time.
 Some people go to Big Sky to do an off-ranch activity, some are still on a ride, some sit on their front porch and drink, some read, some fish, some float the river, some hike and some sleep!

 6:30-Appetizers and Happy Hour.
-Monday’s dinner is different we do a Blues and Brews BBQ Meet and Greet!
+Monday’s dinner is different we do a Margaritas Meet and Greet!
 A lot of guests check in on Sundays, but some guests choose to wait until Monday to check in.
 Monday nights are designed to be a load of fun.
-We serve tastings of local Big Sky Brew, Blues are playing and it is a chance to interact with other guests and our crew.
-It is followed by a BBQ on the patio filled with Gourmet Burgers and a BBQ item such as Ribs, Brisket or a Boston Butt served with Waffle or French Fries, and chef’s choice veggie.
+We serve Margaritas, music is playing and it is a chance to interact with other guests and our crew.
+It is followed by a BBQ on the patio filled with a BBQ item such as Ribs, Brisket or a Boston Butt served with Waffle or French Fries, and chef’s choice veggie.
 This dinner is served buffet style outside and you can choose to eat inside or outside.
-Monday night is accompanied for a fire and your choice of evening activities around the ranch.
+Monday night is accompanied by a fire and your choice of evening activities around the ranch.